portfedh/mergePDF/README.md

 ![MergePDF](https://pablocruz.io/wp-content/uploads/2022/08/Merge.png)

-If you want to merge two pdf’s by alternating their pages, you can use this simple script.
+If you want to merge two pdf’s by alternating their pages, you can use this python script to automate the process.

+You can find a more in depth explanation of the script in [this](https://pablocruz.io/merge-pdf-alternating-pages/) blog post.

-## What it does
+## What the script does

 The script creates a merged pdf from two files named ‘odd.pdf’ and ‘even.pdf’, alternating the pages.

-## How to Install
+## Requirements

-The script requires the fpdf2 library, which can be found here, and installed using:
+The script requires the PyPDF2 library, which can be found here, and installed using:

-`pip install fpdf2`
+`pip install PyPDF2`

-## How to Use
+## How to use

 - Scan the odd pages and save the pdf file as ‘odd.pdf’.
 - Do the same with the even pages and save the file as ‘even.pdf’.